furtrade/Macronomicon/README.md

 ## Description

 Are you using Health Potions?
 What about Healthstones, Mana Potions, or Explosives?
 Well this addon might be perfect for you.
-Macrobial provides curated macros which are auto-refreshed with the best consumables present in your bags.
+Macrobial provides mutating macros which are auto-refreshed with the best consumables present in your bags.
 Macrobial relieves you of that burden of deciding which consumable to drag onto your bars.
 That means you can be comforted by the knowledge that when you use a Health Potion, the very best was selected from your bags.
 The same also applies for the other consumables, if they're available in your bags of course.

 That's not all I've been cooking.
 As of writing this, I'm working on a _Super Macro Patching_ feature that will enable you, my friend, to create autoupdating